ZenProjects/ChromiumWebPageScreensaver/README.md

 # Chromium Web Page Screensaver

-Is a Fork of old archived project [cwc/web-page-screensaver](https://github.com/cwc/web-page-screensaver) that use [IE 11 Embeded WinForms](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.webbrowser?view=netframework-4.8) that display web pages as your screensaver using Chromium [(using CEFSHARP)](https://github.com/cefsharp/CefSharp).
+Is a Fork of the old archived project [cwc/web-page-screensaver](https://github.com/cwc/web-page-screensaver) that use Chromium [(using CefSharp WinForms)](https://github.com/cefsharp/CefSharp) in place of the old [IE 11 Embeded WinForms](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.webbrowser?view=netframework-4.8) to display web pages as your screensaver.

 ## Dependencies